BijanSN/Applied-Black-Litterman-Model-on-Swiss-Securities/README.md

 (such as high input-sensitivity and mean-variance maximization) are resolved through this approach. **The idea behind the Black-Litterman model consists of mixing markets assumptions as well as a manager’s particular view on the market in order to generate a new vector of expected returns.
-These views will affect the expected return of the asset concern, tilting out our entire portfolio from the efficient MPT frontier.**
+These views will affect the expected return of the asset concerned, tilting out our entire portfolio from the efficient MPT frontier.**

 The Black litterman model can be divided into 3 differents steps :